james-things/bitsandbytes-prebuilt-all_arch/README.md

 # bitsandbytes-prebuilt-all_arch

+## Update (4/6/23)

+Apologies for the inactivity, I have been incredibly busy!
+I expect things to wind down by the end of the month, at which point I plan to resume updates.

 ## Update (2/3/23)

 I have added an experimental build of 0.37.0.
 I didn't notice any apparent regressions in testing, but let me know if you run into any issues. :)